 By utilizing the Doppler effect, echocardiography can assess blood flow velocities and detect abnormalities.
 This information is crucial for diagnosing conditions such as heart valve diseases, congenital heart defects, and blood clots.

 Echocardiography, with its ability to provide detailed insights into cardiac anatomy, function, and health, has revolutionized the field of cardiology.
 From assessing ejection fractions to evaluating valvular functions and detecting structural abnormalities, echocardiograms play a pivotal role in diagnosing, monitoring, and managing heart diseases.
 As technology continues to advance, echocardiography remains an indispensable tool for ensuring optimal heart health and well-being.

 Frequently Asked Questions

-What is an echocardiogram used for?
+What is a transesophageal echocardiogram (TEE)?